virocon-organization/viroconweb/README.md

 There are various ways you can contribute.

 **Issue** If you spotted a bug, have an idea for an improvement or a new feature please open a issue.
-You can either leave it to use to work on the issue or do it yourself.
+You can either leave it to us to work on the issue or do it yourself.

 **Fork** If you want to work on an issue yourself please fork the repository,